Welcome to SPACE...

 databases, research and case law files, information services, budgetary and fundraising

 activities.
-This enables us to provide a prompt response to all landowner or town queries, keep accurate files, and support the work of the Board of Directors.
+This enables us to provide a prompt response to all landowner or town queries,

 significant to you.